 - Staff Nurse – Flight Transport: Nursing in-flight describes this Staff Nurse job in a nutshell.
 Hiring managers would be interested to know the procedures and protocols you are following when providing nursing care to critically injured or ill patients during air transportation, emergency evacuation, and the subsequent ground transfer processes from plane to facility or hospital to helicopter for that matter.
 Extra certifications, for example, ACLS (Advanced Cardiovascular Life Support), BLS (Basic Life Support), or obtaining a CFRN (Certified Flight Registered Nurse) credential should be listed here.

 Next on the resume agenda is the scope of your daily activities.
 If you are more of a generalist Staff Nurse, you can provide information about what a typical day (or night) looks like as a nursing professional.
 Be specific about times, schedules, and frequencies.
 For instance; meeting patients and assigning them to the appropriate wards, assisting with the completion of indemnity forms, doing hourly rounds to take vitals and assisting with physical and emotional prepping for pending operations.
 If you are more specialized, let's say a theatre staff nurse, prospective employers would want to know how you prep the operating theatre, your knowledge and familiarity with the different types of surgical instruments and also how adept you are at interpreting date from operating theatre equipment like blood pressure or heart rate monitors.

-Finally, end of with a bit of technical jargon regarding the type of medications (schedule 1-7) you are allowed to administer, devices you can use such as analgesia pump, automated IV pump, or peak flow systems, for example.
+Finally, end of with a bit of technical jargon regarding the types of medications (schedule 1-7) you are allowed to administer, devices you can use such as analgesia pump, automated IV pump, or peak flow systems, for example.

 Make sure to include the following details: